 6) The Pharisees made an illegal arrest, in direct contraditon to the Law.
-You cannot arrest a woman caught in adultery, without also catching the man in that same adutery.
+You cannot arrest a woman caught in adultery, without also catching the man in that same adultery.
 Where was he?
 Likely, the Pharisees let him go, as he was part of the scheme to entrap Jesus.
-The woman, while guilty, as Jesus recognized, likely did not know of this plan, as it most unlikely she would have consented to be at risk of stoning, after being caught.
+The woman, while guilty, as Jesus recognized, likely did not know of this plan.
+It most unlikely she would have consented to be at risk of stoning, after being caught.
 Truly a foul scheme.
+In addition, it was up to the Romans to impose capital punishment, not Jesus or the Pharisees, another way to try and entrap Jesus, by Him applying the sanction, which, of course, He did not do.
 They never had a chance to entrap Jesus.
-All they did was to entrap themselves in evil.
+All the Pharasees did was to entrap themselves in evil.

 7) Excellent review of the challenges to the authenticity of John 8

 Start here: • John 7:53 - 8.11: The "woman taken in adultery" story: Metzger's statement.
 Just before page 105 and through page 201